marquesVF/objectypes/README.md

 # objectypes

-An easy and type-safe way of handling JSON objects and also type objects in a type-safe and descritive manner with decorators and methods.
+An easy and type-safe way to transform and validate json objects and typed objects in a type-safe and descriptive manner.

 ## Installation